 Illinois Court System

-The Illinois Judicial Branch continues to monitor the spread of COVID-19.
 Includes information for Supreme Court, Appellate Court and county circuit courts.

 Illinois Courts Response to the CARES Act

 The Illinois courts declare compliance with the CARES Act when it comes to evictions.
-This will remain in effect until August 24, 2020 or further order of the Court.
-(June 1)

 Illinois Legal Aid Online: Legal Issues During the Coronavirus Pandemic